wildonion/gem/README.md

 ### 🗃️ Directory and Structure Explained

-> all services inside `core` are just different binaries which are sharing a same `Cargo.toml` setup.

 * `core`: hyper, actix web HTTP and actix WS servers.
     * `stripewh`: stripe webhook listener for checkout events.
     * `xbot`: X bot for twitter tasks verification.